lbrn/lbrn-jekyll/summer-research/other.markdown

 ---
-layout: page
+layout: summer-research
-title: LBRN Summer Research Program - Other Research Opportunities
+title: Other Research Opportunities
 ---

 1. [Bioinformatics Internships for Undergraduate Students (BIUS) in the Southeast INBRE Region.][1]